Programs & Services

 - 24 Hour Crisis/Service Line: A 24-hour, 7 days-a-week service line is operated for individuals in need of domestic violence services.

-- Transitional Housing: Domestic violence victims and their children transition from Sistercare emergency shelters into homes throughout the Midlands where they receive counseling, parenting services, financial assistance, and services to help them gain employment, education, and vocational training to become financially stable.
+- Transitional Housing: Some of the domestic violence victims and their children may transition from Sistercare emergency shelters into housing throughout the Midlands where they receive counseling, parenting services, financial assistance, and services to help them gain employment, education, and career training to become financially stable.

 - Rural Outreach Program: Satellite counseling centers in Fairfield, Kershaw, Lexington and Newberry counties offer a range of advocacy, crisis intervention, and counseling services.